maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 So, in most cases, you should be able to deploy and run this application with very low to no cost.

+Below are the services and the related cost (as of September 2023) we will be using for this tutorial:

+- Cloud Run free tier offers monthly 2 million requests, 360,000 GB-seconds of memory, 180,000 vCPU-seconds of compute time and 1 GB network egress (North America Only).
+- Firestore free tier offers 1 GB storage per project and 50,000 reads / 20,000 writes / 20,000 deletes per day, per project
+- Cloud Build free tier offers120 build-minutes per day.
+- Artifact Registry free tier offers 0.5 GB storage per month.
+- API Gateway is not part of free tier offering, however, offer up to 2 million API call per billing account per month free.

 ## Getting Started

 To simplify and centralize, we use this single repository to hold all of the application, infrastructure, and pipeline code.